Perugolate/arsa4/javi.md

 So there were three plates.

-Which strains were on the plates:
+Which strains were on the plates?:

 ```r
 unique(df2$strain)